gwankyun/CMake/Help/manual/presets/configurePresets-properties.rst

 ``binaryDir``
   An optional string representing the path to the output binary directory.
-This field supports `macro expansion`_.
+This field supports |macro-expansion|.
 If a relative path is specified, it is calculated relative to the source directory.